krcarter/krcarter.github.io/_projects/Gazebo.markdown

 # My Gazebo Simulation
 <br />

-When it comes to robotics simulation software there is not that may readily available and have sophisticated enough physics engine to solve the constraints properly.
+When it comes to robotics simulation software there is not that many readily available and have sophisticated enough physics engine to solve the constraints properly.
 So, I had a few options use a full body software like Webots or Gazebo or use Matlab and set up the simulation environment myself.
 I chose to use Gazebo since it easy to install in Linux and, I wouldn’t have to do the painstaking task of solving the hybrid transition states.

 <iframe width="800" height="533" src="https://www.youtube.com/embed/knAJdp4KJec" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>